DIVINE DIVING

 Diving tanks are available in steel or aluminium and in different sizes.
 If you dive in a European lake the heavier steel tanks are mostly used.
 In salt water aluminium makes more sense because the material doesn’t rust as fast.
 Divine Divers Gili Meno uses 12 litre aluminium tanks.

-When people talk about recreational diving limits, they tend to consider depths first and foremost.
+When people consider recreational-diving limits, they tend to consider depths first and foremost.
 Most courses have clearly specified training depth limits:

 We at Divine Divers Gili Meno believe that those statements are a little too broad.
 We will first look at your dive experience, your comfort level and the time out of water.
 Only after an initial evaluation, we will recommend you to enrol into a refresher course or not.